 The oldest version of Panchatantra is written as text.
 Then, Buddhists tried to tell the stories in a unique way by carving in the temples.
 Every different story is frame together with another.
 In Buddhism, such a story is called Kathamuka, the frame story.

-One sacred ritual done in the Buddha day is firing fire.
+One sacred ritual done on Buddha day is firing fire.
 This ritual is set using fire brought from afar.
-Afterward, the fire is brought in the yard.
+Afterward, the fire is brought into the yard.
 Then, the sound of the holy parittas read will be filling up the noise.
 Fast forward, the priests round over the temple, making the temple packed in orange.
 Finally, the fire torch is set inside the temple.

 This ritual is done for nothing but to gain a blessing from the goddess.
 The holy parittas read by the Buddhists speaks for freedom from harm.
 Not only for Buddhists themselves, but also for the Buddha, country, and everyone.

 Mendut temple and monastery open from 07.00 AM to 07.00 PM.
 To join Buddhist events, come around 11.00 AM.
 However, the locals-only do events on particular days.
 Hence, make sure to mark the date before coming.